prahladyeri/vtscan/README.md

 # Notes

 You'll need a VirusTotal API key to use this program, you can get one by registering a free account at [www.virustotal.com](https://www.virustotal.com).
-Once you have the API key, you can just put it in the `%userprofile%\.config\vtscan-settings.json` directory.
+Once you have the API key, you can just put it in the `%userprofile%\.config\vtscan\settings.json`.

 ## Donation